The Home Depot

 $25+

-Home Depot processes disputes only above $25.
-This threshold surfaced clearly to avoid wasted effort on auto-rejected submissions.
+Home Depot only processes disputes above $25.
+Surfaced clearly to avoid wasted effort on auto-rejected submissions.

 Time-Sensitive Risk